omnedia/ngx-gridpattern/README.md

 - `gridColor` (optional): The color of the grid lines.
 Accepts any valid CSS color value (e.g., 'rgba(255, 255, 255, 0.5)').
 - `gradientColor` (optional): The background color of the gradient overlay.
 Accepts any valid CSS color value (e.g., '#ff69b4').
+- `smallGrid` (optional): Makes the grid columns smaller.
+Defaults to false.
 - `styleClass` (optional): A custom CSS class to apply to the .om-gridpattern container for additional styling.

 ## Example